amchess/ShashChess/README.md

 #### UCI_LimitStrength

-Activate the strength limit by a weaker play in a random fashion to simulate human blunders.
+Activate the handicap mode and the related following options: in this case, the evaluation function is always the classical one.

 #### UCI_Elo